T1mLuk0/CS2-BotInventory/README.md

  Installation

 1. Ensure all Requirements are correctly installed on your CS2 server.
-2. Download the latest BotInventorySimulator.dll from the Releases page.
+2. Download the latest BotInventory.dll from the Releases page.
-3. Place the .dll file into your server's csgo/addons/counterstrikesharp/plugins/BotInventorySimulator/ directory.
+3. Place the .dll file into your server's csgo/addons/counterstrikesharp/plugins/BotInventory/ directory.
 4. Start or restart your CS2 server.

  Usage